alexander-zw/plusplus/README.md

 The current compiler has some limitations: semicolons and braces are required, at the end of a statement and to denote a branch or loop block respectively.

-TODO: tokenizing, symbols, keyword identifier
+TODO: replacing tokens, symbols, keyword identifier